MotherTongues/mothertongues-blog/_posts/2021-10-23-g2p-basic-mappings-local.md

   - language_name: My Test Language # this is a shared value for all the mappings in this configuration
     display_name: My Test Language to IPA # this is a 'display name'.
 It is a user-friendly name for your mapping.
     in_lang: test # This is the code for your language input.
 By convention in g2p this should contain your language's ISO 639-3 code
     out_lang: test-ipa # This is the code for the output of your mapping.
-By convention in g2p we suffix -ipa to the in_lang for mappings between an orthography and IPA
+In g2p we suffix -ipa to the in_lang for mappings between an orthography and IPA
     type: mapping
     authors: # This is a way to keep track of who has contributed to the mapping
       - Aidan Pine